Nicola17/High-Dimensional-Inspector/README.md

 ```

 ## Testing
-HDI uses Catch to implement a series of tests
+A test-driven-development framework is implemented using [Catch2](https://github.com/catchorg/Catch2).

 To test the library you can run the test program in the tdd folder
 ```bash
 ./applications/tdd/tdd
 ```

-Test for the visualization suit are located in the application/visual_tests
-Here's couple worth checking:
+Test for the visualization suit are located in the application/visual_tests folder.
+Here's a couple of applications that areworth checking:
 ```bash
 ./applications/visual_tests/tsne_line
 ./applications/visual_tests/data_viewers